blad/computerscience.io/posts/2013-12-10-dynamic-programming-problem-formulation.markdown

 ## Introduction

-Dynamic Programming is about solving a problem by taking it and then decomposing it into smaller overlapping subproblems.
+Dynamic Programming is about solving a problem by taking it and then decomposing it into smaller overlapping sub-problems.

-Dynamic Programming boild down to:
+Dynamic Programming boils down to:

-1. Finding a recurrance whose solution is the optimal value
+1. Finding a recurrence whose solution is the optimal value
-2. Using an iterative solution to compute the values of the reccurance.
+2. Using an iterative solution to compute the values of the recurrence.

-We do this to solve for the optimal solution of problem, since we know that a problem will be composed of optimal solutions to its subproblems.
+We do this to solve for the optimal solution of problem, since we know that a problem will be composed of optimal solutions to its sub-problems.

-## Maximum Subarray Problem
+## Maximum Sub-array Problem
-Given a one dimensional array, amoung all contigous sub-arrays find the sub-array with the max sum.
+Given a one dimensional array, among all contiguous sub-arrays find the sub-array with the max sum.

-The recurrance has the form:
+The recurrence has the form:

 $S_i = \left\{
         \begin{array}\\